-Figure 13 Use case Barrier
+Figure 16 Use case Barrier

+If a player tries to step onto a barrier, the move is prohibited, and the player must choose a different move.
+Discuss advantages / disadvantages , e.g. barriers can prevent giving a check.

 Rules for Shield

-The shield makes the piece that steps on it invincible until the shield changes its position.
+The shield makes the piece that steps on it “protected”, i.e. the piece on the shield cannot be captured.
+When the shield changes its position, the piece can be captured again.
 Anchored to its square, the shield does not move with the piece that picked it up.